DC Streetcar: H Street NE/Benning Road Line

+Lines partially constructed but never finished or lines never built

 Anacostia Line

 Interior of a DC Streetcar vehicle constructed in 2006–7 for use on the Anacostia line.

 Ground was broken for the Anacostia Line on November 13, 2004.
 However, 10 months into the project, DDOT and Metro temporarily mothballed the streetcar line.
 Two days after the groundbreaking, CSX announced it would abandon the railway track but refuse to allow the city to use it for the streetcar project.
 DDOT officials say they believed that only the city and CSX owned the land under the tracks, but a legal review found that CSX was not the only private owner.
 The city was unwilling to build the project on the CSX tracks, only to have the other owners demand payment in the future.
 CSX disputed these claims, saying that it had the legal right to lease the tracks and land in perpetuity to the city for $16 million.
 Subsequently, DDOT announced that the streetcars would run on city streets instead of heavy railroad track, angering local residents who said the streetcars would worsen traffic congestion, eliminate parking, and reduce bus service.

 DDOT and Metro announced in April 2006 that work on the revised streetcar line in Anacostia would start again in a few months.
 The new deadline for completion of the now-$10 million, 1.1-mile (1.7 km) line was set for the spring of 2008.

 DDOT opened bids for the now-$45 million contract to construct the Anacostia Line's tracks and infrastructure in August 2008.
 In April 2009, DDOT announced that the Anacostia streetcar line would not be complete until at least 2012.
 The delays had caused the warranty on the mothballed Czech-produced streetcars to expire, and storage costs were running $860,000 a year.
 Track to the Anacostia station finally began to be laid in September 2009, with a completion date in the fall of 2012.

 On August 26, 2010, DDOT officials ordered construction of the Anacostia Line shut down after city officials refused to extend the construction contract or give a new contract to another firm.
 Although $25 million had been spent over the past two years, rails at the intersection of Firth Stirling Avenue SE and Suitland Parkway were buried under asphalt and weeds grew among the rails at South Capitol Street and Bolling Air Force Base.
 In 2014, DDOT said it was planning to spend $64 million to begin construction on the Anacostia Line Extension from the Anacostia Metro station to the 11th Street Bridges.
 The agency said it would also spend another $16 million to acquire the right-of-way currently owned by railroad company CSX Transportation and $15 million to build a car barn for the line extension.
 DDOT applied for a $20 million National Infrastructure Investments — Consolidated Appropriations Act grant to assist it in building the extension.
 However, as of January 2023, no further work has taken place on the line.